aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldadvance/horizontalposition/_index.md

 ---
 title: FieldAdvance.HorizontalPosition
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the number of points by which the text that follows the field should be moved horizontally from the left edge of the column frame or text box in C#
+description: FieldAdvance property.
+Gets or sets the number of points by which the text that follows the field should be moved horizontally from the left edge of the column frame or text box in C#
 type: docs
 weight: 30
 url: /net/aspose.words.fields/fieldadvance/horizontalposition/